Shubhoom123/ML_Projects/README.md

-# 🧠 Machine Learning Projects — Beginner Tier
+# 🧠 Machine Learning Projects

 Welcome to my Machine Learning Projects repository!
-This section contains **Beginner-level ML projects** that I built while learning the foundations of data analysis, model building, and exploratory data work.
+This section contains **All my ML projects** that I built while studying at an Undergraduate Level.

-Each project is organized into its own folder and includes Jupyter notebooks with code, visualizations, and insights.

 ---

-## 📂 Beginner Projects Included
+## 📂 Beginner Projects Included as of now

 ### 1️⃣ **Heart Disease Prediction**
 A basic ML project exploring health data to understand key factors related to heart disease.